Chequers: 20th century

-In 1909, the house was taken on a long lease by Arthur Lee and his wife Ruth (an American heiress).
+In 1909 the house was taken on a long lease by Arthur Lee and his wife Ruth (an American heiress).
 Lee immediately re-engaged Blomfield to undertake a restoration of the interior.
 At the same time, Henry Avray Tipping undertook the design of several walled gardens from 1911 to 1912.
-In 1912, after the death of the last of the house's ancestral owners Henry Delavel Astley, Ruth Lee and her sister purchased the property and later gave it to Arthur Lee.
+In 1912, after the death of the last of the house's ancestral owners Henry Delaval Astley, Ruth Lee and her sister purchased the property and later gave it to Arthur Lee.

-During the First World War, the house became a hospital and then a convalescent home for officers.
+During the First World War the house became a hospital and then a convalescent home for officers.
 After the war, Chequers became a private home again (now furnished with many 16th-century antiques and tapestries and the Cromwellian antiquities), and the childless Lees formed a plan.
-While previous Prime Ministers had always belonged to the landed classes, the post-First World War era was bringing in a new breed of politician.
+While previous prime ministers had always belonged to the landed classes, the post-First World War era was bringing in a new breed of politician.
 These men did not have the spacious country houses of previous prime ministers in which to entertain foreign dignitaries or a tranquil place to relax from the affairs of state.
-After long discussions with then Prime Minister David Lloyd George, Chequers was given to the nation as a country retreat for the serving Prime Minister under the Chequers Estate Act 1917.
+After long discussions with Prime Minister David Lloyd George, Chequers was given to the nation as a country retreat for the serving prime minister under the Chequers Estate Act 1917.

 The Lees, by this time Lord and Lady Lee of Fareham, left Chequers on 8 January 1921 after a final dinner at the house.
 A political disagreement between the Lees and Lloyd George soured the handover, which went ahead nonetheless.

-A stained glass window in the long gallery of the house commissioned by Lord and Lady Lee of Fareham bears the inscription: